 As a relatively new platform, advertising with Snapchat is relatively unexplored.
 Snapchat is a highly visual platform that focuses on creative and interactive ads and posts.
 Presenting your brand on Snapchat may be a good idea if you want to reach a younger audience.
 83% of 12 to 17-year olds and 78.6% of 18 to 24-year olds use Snapchat and to work out whether Snapchat is right for your business, it is important to consider these statistics.

 Although Tumblr doesn’t have as many active daily users than other social networks, it does have a unique userbase.
 This social network has approximately 50% users between the ages of 16 and 24 which is a demographic that is often difficult to reach.

-While fewer people currently use Tumblr compared to the other social network giants, the value of Tumblr lies within the fact that users spend more total time on Tumblr than they do on other platforms.
-This makes detailed blog posts targeted at young users a valuable brand-promotion format on this site.
+While fewer people currently use Tumblr compared to the other social network giants, the value of Tumblr lies within the fact that users spend more total time online than they do on other platforms.
+This makes detailed blog posts targeted at young users a valuable way to promote your brand on this site.
 Again, whether or not you choose to pursue this quirky microblogging social platform as part of your marketing strategy is down to whether you believe that the userbase and posting style is relevant to your brand.

 As the Tumblr userbase is fairly young, it might be wise to spread information and awareness of your brand in though-provoking blogs and high-quality images.
 Focusing on blatant call-to-action would not resonate with the Tumblr audience.